-If you are purchasing a new CPAP, Auto CPAP or BiLevel (BiPAP) machine, or an oxygen concentrator, then federal law requires that we receive a copy of a prescription written by your doctor.
+If you are purchasing a new CPAP, Auto CPAP or BiLevel (BiPAP) machine, humidifier or an oxygen concentrator, then federal law requires that we receive a copy of a prescription written by your doctor.
 A sleep study report does not qualify as a prescription.
-Also, the purchase of ResMed & Philips Respironics brand masks does require a prescription.
+Also, the purchase of complete CPAP masks does require a prescription. (*** Note that the component parts that make up the mask DO NOT require a prescription! ***)

 The prescription must state that it is for CPAP therapy and at what pressure your machine should be set.
 If you are purchasing a standard CPAP machine (one that operates at a constant pressure), then the prescription must show one pressure setting, which is generally a number between 4 and 20 and measured in cm of H2O.
 If you are purchasing an Auto CPAP machine, then your prescription must state two different pressures: A low (minimum) pressure setting and a high (maximum) pressure setting.
 If you are purchasing a BiLevel machine, then your prescription must state two pressure settings: An inspiratory (IPAP) setting and an expiratory (EPAP) setting.
 If you are purchasing an Oxygen Concentrator, the prescription should have the flow rate stated in Liters per minute.

-Please note that orders for machines, concentrators, or Resmed masks will NOT be shipped until we receive a copy of your prescription!
+Please note that orders for machines, humidifiers, concentrators, or complete masks will NOT be shipped until we receive a copy of your prescription!